 System integration is a process in which multiple individual subsystems or sub-components are combined.
 They then produce one larger system that enables subsects to function together.

 System integration benefits everything from productivity to operational costs.
-The list below outlines some of how system integration benefits business to illustrate just how vital the practice is.
+The list below outlines some of how system integration testing benefits businesses to illustrate just how vital the practice is.

 The most common reason that businesses adopt systems integration is to improve efficiency, productivity and the quality of their operations.
 One way to achieve this goal is by reducing employee workloads.
 System integration means less time is spent on manually finding and sharing information across departments.
 To understand just how useful this can be, it is helpful to put this idea into context.
 An advanced payroll software will automatically sync with other human resources systems, connecting payroll, time and scheduling, and benefits to cut costs by 60%.